oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

 * Get User's OCID
 * Add User's API Key
 * Generate and Download RSA Key Pair in PEM format
-* Install OCI Command Line Interface on the compute instance launched in the previous lab
+* Install OCI Command Line Interface on your laptop or workstation
-* Update OCI Configuration file
+* Update the OCI Configuration file
-* List all Buckets in a Compartment using OCI CLI
+* Use the OCI CLI to determine the OCI tenancy object storage namespace

 ### Prerequisites

 This lab assumes:
 * You have completed all the previous labs
-* You can use an Linux editor such as `vi`
+* You can change directories/ folders, create/edit files, create directories/folder , run commands, and install software on your laptop or workstaion.

 > **Note:** Please refer [Quickstart Installation guide on OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) for various operating systems, you can **optionally skip this Lab** if you have already installed OCI CLI on your laptop or desktop machine.